AlexVCaron/versaFlow/README.md

 # mrHARDIflow

 mrHARDIflow is a diffusion MRI processing pipeline configured to handle high angular and spatial resolution data.
-It's pre-processing workflow contains a collection of steps focussed at increasing SNR and CNR of noisy diffusion data and improving the alignment of longitudinal acquisitions, using state-of-the-art algorithms such as MP-PCA denoising, Eddy and Topup, and libraries like Scipy, Dipy, Mrtrix, FSL and ANTs.
+By default it is configured to process Maccaca Mulatta brain images; profiles to handle other types of primates, as well as the human brain are being developped.
+The pipeline's pre-processing workflow contains a collection of steps focussed at increasing SNR and CNR of noisy diffusion data and improving the alignment of longitudinal acquisitions, using state-of-the-art algorithms such as MP-PCA denoising, Eddy and Topup, and libraries like Scipy, Dipy, Mrtrix, FSL and ANTs.

 ## Requirements